AndyShiue/Ende-readme/README.md

 ## The Problem

-`const` still isn't flexible enough in some situation.
+`const` still isn't flexible enough in some situations.
 See the following 2 examples for instance:

 1.  **The `curry` function**: